rush-db/rushdb/docs/docs/typescript-sdk/models.md

   if (instance) {
     return await RushDB.init()
   }
   throw new Error('No RushDB instance found.
-Please create a RushDB instance first: new RushDB("RUSHDB_API_TOKEN")') }
+Please create a RushDB instance first: new RushDB("RUSHDB_API_KEY")') }
 ```